Skip to main content

 Feeling more adventurous?
-The Peak District has many options for the more wild side of you.
+The Peak District has many things to do for the more wild side of you.
 With many rocks and cliffs to use, rock climbing in the park is some of the best in the UK, including the famous Stanage Edge.
-If you’re looking for something more novice, join up on a course or head to Windgather Rocks; with its easy holds it's perfect for those just starting out.

 Find trains to the Peak District and plan your journey with Northern today!